Rapid Review: Pyloric Stenosis

 - Patient will be 2–6 weeks old

-- Complaining of non-bilious projectile vomiting after feeding and early satiety
+- Non-bilious projectile vomiting after feeding and early satiety

 - PE will show RUQ olive-like mass (hypertrophied pylorus)

 - Labs will show hypochloremic hypokalemic metabolic alkalosis